 Your sponsor may nominate to pay your tuition fees for an entire teaching period, particular units of study or for a particular amount or percentage of the tuition fee.
 As a sponsored student, invoices for tuition fees will then be forwarded directly to your sponsor.

 The invoice issued to your sponsor will include:

 - course and unit details and;

 - the cost of each unit in which you are enrolled in the particular teaching period.

 - Permission must be provided in writing to the Student Fees Office prior to the due date.

 - Written acknowledgment is also required from the sponsor indicating the organisation details including contact person and contact details in addition to the period and/or amount the sponsorship covers.

 - The sponsor must ensure all the tuition fees are paid by the due date indicated on the invoice/s.
 Outstanding sponsor invoices without approval from the Student Fees Office, may result in an encumbrance on your record.

 - For sponsorship of tuition fees by an ECU School, please contact your School directly.

-- International Sponsors please contact our International Office regarding sponsorship requirements.
+- International Sponsors please contact our Student Fees Office regarding sponsorship requirements.